joonasuusi/joonasuusi/README.md

 ### Introduction
 - 👋 Hi, I’m @joonasuusi
 - 👀 I’m a Master's student in software development and telecommunications technology at the University of Jyväskylä
-- 🌱 I’m currently learning building digital workflows with the ServiceNow platform
+- 🌱 I’m currently learning IoT
+- ✨ Currently looking for a job
 - 📫 How to reach me:
   - LinkedIn, Joonas Uusi-Autti
 - I will add my projects here every now and then.